Dick Morris: Morris and the Clintons

-Prostitute scandal
+Sex worker scandal

 On August 29, 1996, Morris resigned from the Clinton campaign after tabloid reports stated that he had been involved with a prostitute, Sherry Rowlands, as reported by The Washington Post.
-A New York tabloid newspaper, the Star, had obtained and published a set of photographs allegedly of Morris and the woman on a Washington, D.C., hotel balcony.
+A New York tabloid newspaper, Star, had obtained and published a set of photographs allegedly of Morris and the woman on a Washington, D.C., hotel balcony.
 News of the impending publication broke during the third day of the 1996 Democratic Convention.
 The Electronic Telegraph reported unverified claims that in order to impress Rowlands, Morris invited her to listen in on his conversations with President Clinton.
 It was reported that Rowlands worked for $200 an hour and that after he solicited her for sex, Morris gave Rowlands access to President Clinton's campaign speeches before they were delivered and also let her hear the President's voice during a telephone conservation.
 According to Rowlands, Morris had a fondness for sucking toes.
 It was also alleged he had an out-of-wedlock child from an affair with a Texas woman.

 Morris resigned on the same day that Bill Clinton spoke and accepted the nomination at the Democratic National Convention.
 In his resignation statement, he said that "while I served I sought to avoid the limelight because I did not want to become the message.
 Now, I resign so I will not become the issue."
 In his response, President Clinton praised Morris as a "friend", and publicly thanked him for his years of service.
 Privately, several of Clinton's aides were furious that in his resignation statement Morris credited himself with helping the President "come back from being buried in a landslide" and that Morris ended by comparing himself to Robert F. Kennedy.

 Morris was featured on two consecutive covers of Time magazine.
 The September 2, 1996 issue, which was released before the prostitute story broke, featured Morris as "The Man Who Has Clinton's Ear".
 The following week, the cover featured Morris and his wife, Eileen McGann, and the headline read "The Morris Mess: After the Fall".

 Montgomery Blair Sibley wrote a book Why Just Her in defence of the "Washington Madam", Debra Jeane Palfrey.
 In it, he wrote that Morris was a client of Palfrey's escort agency, and the first individual he (Sibley) planned to call in Palfrey's defence.